iAmAndrewCarroll/Ops201/labenv.md

+### Stuff

+I didn't see any requirements for screenshots or anything on this prep assignment so here is the submission text as described below...

 ## Submission Instructions

 1. Create a new blank Google Doc.
 Include above assignment submission text and images within this Google Doc.